 With commencement celebrations around the corner, my husband and I have received our first wave of graduation cards.
-Senior smiles and hopeful eyes of each photo lead me to imagine the hardship they’ve endured over the last eighteen months.
+Senior smiles and hopeful eyes of each photo lead me to imagine the hardship they’ve endured over the last couple of years.
 Pandemic aside, I see a glimmer in their eyes.
 They are ready to step into the world.

 We place every smiling-senior-announcement on the refrigerator and pray for each one each time we pass by.
 Sometimes it’s a quick one-sentence prayer, other times it’s a solid pause (even with the fridge door wide open) to intentionally pray for that student.
 Those moments of prayer take me back to when I was their age, wonderfully naïve and feeling on top of the world, nervous with the unknown yet excited that I was finally entering adulthood.

 When it was my turn to walk the stage, I remember with the send–off of each graduation card in return a congratulatory card and gift returned.
 I treasured most the tangible, heart-felt gifts.
 Devotional books that brought me back to Jesus on my lowest nights in college, jewelry that reminded me of Christ’s love for me as I faced a daunting day, a blanket that smelled like home when pulling another all-nighter…

 Let’s face it, learning to “adult” is hard.
 And what an incredible opportunity we, as “experienced” adults, to love on our seniors with a gift that is life-giving in learning-moments.

 This can be a DIY that your whole family or church body can participate in, or it can be something already made, like our Sanctuary in the Psalms (available through your Consultant).

 If you choose to DIY, take some time finding your favorite verses and highlighting them (make sure the pages of the Bible are thick enough not to bleed through).
 If the Bible has margins and you have the time, write a note of why you picked that verse.